opendime/chrome-opendime-extension/README.md

 # What is this?

-We all us use Chrome everyday, and yet we just discovered that Chrome extensions can be given permission to connect to your USB devices!
+We all use Chrome everyday, and yet we just discovered that Chrome extensions can be given permission to connect to your USB devices!
 Once we heard this, we had to make this extension that communicates with Opendime over USB.